schavesgm/nlmap/README.md

 ```

 ## Dependencies
-`denoise_map` does not use any dependencies.
-The only external dependency is `gemmi`,
+`denoise_map` does not use any external dependencies.
+The only external
-however, the library is include in the repository.
+dependency is `gemmi`.
+However, the library is include in the repository.

 ## Installing CUDA
 To install CUDA in a Linux environment, one could follow this